evkx/evkx.github.io/content/models/kia/ev6/EV6_Standard_Range_AWD/_index.md

 The battery has a gross capacity of 58kWh and a net capacity of 54kWh, meaning you have a 4kWh buffer for protection.
 (6,9%).

  The [WLTP range](../../../../guides/understandingrange/wltp) is 371 km (231 mi).
-The consumption is 14,6kWh/100km for the WLTP standard test.
+The consumption is 14.6kWh/100km for the WLTP standard test.
 For more details about the range, see real-world data and range listing on this model's [range and consumption](rangeandconsumption/) page.

 The maximum DC charging speed is 233kW.
 A full charge from 0 - 100% would take 42 minutes, while a more common scenario of 10-80% would take 17 minutes.
-If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 4% to 67%, resulting in an actual charge speed, including time loss on 109kW.
+If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 4% to 67%, resulting in an actual charge speed, including time loss, of 109kW.
 Each charge session would take 19 minutes and 45 seconds.

-For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 21kWh/100km, 1000km will take 9 hours and 46 minutes to drive.
+For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 21kWh/100km, 1000km will take 9 hours and 46 minutes.
 This trip will require five charge session(s) charging from 5% to 63%.
 The total time lost for charging up the battery will be 87 minutes.

 ### Onboard charger